 Light A Dream

 Light A Dream is an integral part of the Co-operative Education Program.
 Created in 1999 as a non-profit foundation, Light A Dream provides a safe environment where students can develop work and life skills.
-Light a Dream produces and sells candles and provides meaningful work experiences through a storefront location that is operated at 475 Dumont Avenue in Dorval (near Tim Horton's).
+Light a Dream produces and sells candles and provides meaningful work experiences through a storefront location that is operated at 63B Donegani in Pointe-Claire.